MHT in Australia: 6 Essential Facts Every Woman Should Know

 Key Takeaways

-- MHT (also called HRT) is the most effective treatment for menopause symptoms.
+- MHT (also known as HRT) is the most effective treatment for menopause symptoms

-- Options in Australia include patches, gels, tablets, and vaginal treatments.
+- Options include patches, gels, tablets, and vaginal treatments

-- Risks exist but are generally low for women under 60, especially with transdermal treatments.
+- Risks exist but are generally low for women under 60 when appropriately managed

-- Always consult your doctor for a personalised plan.
+- Always consult a doctor for personalised advice

 Final Word